espenhgn/FYS388_extras_2021/README.md

 Note that for Windows ``wget`` and ``sudo`` are not valid commands.
 Just download the file ``docker-compose.yml`` file manually and run docker in the Command Prompt as Administrator.

+In case you ran through these steps, you have the nestdesktop app and can invoke at a later point by issuing

+    docker run -it -p 5000:5000 nestdesktop/app

+and open http://localhost:8000 in your favourite browser.

 ### pyNEST + Jupyter notebooks
 If you want to run (py)NEST in a Jupyter notebook and mount the local file system (for reading/writing files), this is then possible by issuing: